Los Carneros AVA: History

+Terroir

-Geography and climate
+Geography

-Approximate location of the Carneros AVA (red box) in relation to San Pablo Bay.
+Chardonnay block under early morning fog on the Napa side of Los Carneros.

 The Carneros region covers 90 sqmi located along the low-lying hills of the Mayacamas range as it descends underneath San Francisco Bay.
 Elevations of most vineyards range from 400 ft in the foothills to near sea level closer to the bay.
 The official boundaries of the AVA fall into both Napa and Sonoma counties with the largest portion being in Sonoma and entitled to use the Sonoma Valley AVA designation as well.
 The Napa portion of Los Carneros is similarly entitled to use the Napa Valley AVA designation.
-The region is moderately cool and windy with marked influences from nearby San Pablo Bay, making it the coolest and windiest AVA in both Napa & Sonoma.
-Early morning fog is a persistent feature.
+The region is moderately cool and windy with marked influences from nearby San Pablo Bay, making it the coolest and windiest AVA in both Napa & Sonoma where early morning fog is a persistent feature.